Giswater/Giswater-Documentation/docs/giswater/for-users/dialogs/info_feature/ws/element/eprotect_band/index.rst

 =============

-El objeto eprotect_band no tiene descripción.
+The object eprotect_band has no description.

 .. toctree::
 	:maxdepth: 1